getgrav/grav-learn/pages/17/02.content/07.media/doc.md

 [/ui-tab]
 [/ui-tabs]

+> [!CAUTION]
-!!
-Folks familiar with using `zoomCrop` for this purpose will find that it also works in Grav.
+> Folks familiar with using `zoomCrop` for this purpose will find that it also works in Grav.

 ##### Result: